ryancbutler/Citrix_DL_Scrapper/README.md

 # Citrix Download Scrapper

+**UPDATE 8/15/22**: The login method for Citrix.com has changed causing all automatic download or authentication processes to fail.
+If anyone wants to take this over please do.
+Archived for now.
+---

 Python script the scrapes Citrix.com for needed download info for download scripts such as <https://github.com/ryancbutler/Citrix/tree/master/XenDesktop/AutoDownload>

 ## How to use